meilisearch/specifications/text/0001-script-based-tokenizer.md

 ## Feature Description and Interaction

-This first part has a general audience.
-It should be as little technical as possible (think user-level).
-This section contains 4 sub-sections:

 ### Summary

 Tokenizer's principal role is to split documents into words (tokens) so each document can be indexed by it's contained words.
 It is also needed to split a search query into tokens, and search in the words index.